-Explore our financial tools and resources, set goals, and connect with one of our financial wellness consultants to prepare a solid foundation.
+Explore our financial well-being tools and resources, set goals, and connect with one of our financial wellness consultants to prepare a solid foundation for your future.

 Discuss your personal financial needs with our team of WashU/TIAA certified financial consultants and learn how you can take action now to plan for the future you want.

-For employer verification of program eligibility, please contact email@example.com.
+For employer verification of program eligibility, email HROpsServices@email.wustl.edu

 WashU contributes to the 403(b) Retirement Savings Plan on behalf of eligible employees.
-Learn more about this critical benefit to ensure you’re on track to live the life you want in retirement.
+Learn more about this critical benefit to ensure you’re on track to living the life you want in retirement.

 As a benefits-eligible employee of Washington University in St. Louis, you are eligible for various benefits when you retire.
-Review the Planning for Your Retirement Guide for steps to help you transition.
+Review the Planning for Your Retirement Guide.

 Optional term life coverage provides employees and their spouse/domestic partner access to will preparation services to prepare and update a basic will, living will and power of attorney.
 View Will Preparation Information (PDF).